-- Medium density residential uses subject to; the relevant policies of Section 9, a site-specific zoning amendment to the Zoning By-law and provided that the development does not significantly impact on heritage resources... - (3) The following policies apply to all lands within the Established Residential (ER) Zone in Old Town: - a) Changes to lot frontage and/or lot depth may be permitted subject to a Zoning Bylaw Amendment - b) The required Zoning By-law Amendment shall be processed prior to acceptance of an Application for Consent to Sever Land. - c) In the analysis of any application to amend the Zoning By-law proposing changes to lot frontage and/or lot depth, the following shall be considered:

-- i.
-The average lot frontage and lot depth of the existing parcels on the block: - ii.
+- Medium density residential uses subject to; the relevant policies of Section 9, a site-specific zoning amendment to the Zoning By-law and provided that the development does not significantly impact on heritage resources... - (3) The following policies apply to all lands within the Established Residential Zones in Old Town: - a) Changes to lot frontage and/or lot depth may be permitted subject to a Zoning Bylaw Amendment. - b) The required Zoning By-law Amendment shall be processed prior to acceptance of an Application for Consent to Sever Land. - c) In the analysis of any application to amend the Zoning By-law proposing changes to lot frontage and/or lot depth, the following shall be considered: - The average lot frontage and lot depth of the existing parcels on the block; - ii.
 In the case of corner lots, average lot frontages and lot depths shall be calculated on both block faces; - iii.
 The relevant Intensification policies of the Official Plan; - iv.
 A streetscape study; - v.
-A Planning Justification study; - viii.
-Existing and proposed land uses on the subject lands and surrounding lands. - d) Any Zoning By-law application proposing changes to lot frontage and/or lot depth may be approved if the above-noted considerations in Section C) adequately demonstrate that the proposed new lot(s) will maintain or improve the character of the block face. - (4) Any construction of additions or new structures within this designation shall complement existing adjacent development in terms of its scale, character, height, design and mass. - (5) Several of the structures within the established Residential area have been designated as "Heritage" buildings under The Ontario Heritage Act.
-Every effort should be made by both the owner and the Town to ensure the continued existence of that structure in its historically significant form...
+A Planning Justification study;

+- vi.
+An Arborist report which shall consider the potential impacts on all trees and addresses Carolinian Canada species; - vii.
+Estate Lots and relevant policies; - viii.
+Existing and proposed land uses on the subject lands and surrounding lands. - d) Any Zoning By-law application proposing changes to lot frontage and/or lot depth may be approved if the above-noted considerations in Section C) adequately demonstrate that the proposed new lot(s) will maintain or improve the character of the block face. - (4) Any construction of... new structures within this designation shall complement existing adjacent development in terms of its scale, character, height, design and mass.

-9.4 General Residential Policies (4) Residential Density
+9.4 General Residential Policies

+(4) Residential Density